-To this end, the Mediterranean countries adopted since 2003 and update it in 2016 in the framework of the implementation of the framework of the Protocol concerning Specially Protected Areas and biological diversity in the Mediterranean (SPA/BD Protocol), the Action Plan Concerning Species Introductions and Invasive Species in the Mediterranean Sea as an effective way of guiding, coordinating and stepping up the efforts made by the Mediterranean countries to safeguard the region's natural heritage.
-The updated Action plan will promote the development of coordinated efforts and management measures throughout the Mediterranean region in order to prevent as appropriate, minimize and limit, monitor, and control marine biological invasions and their impacts on biodiversity, human health, and ecosystem services, particularly strengthening the capacity of the Mediterranean countries to deal with the issue of alien species, within the framework of the EcAp
+To this end, in the framework of the implementation of the framework of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean (SPA/BD Protocol), the Mediterranean countries adopted in 2003 and updated in 2016 the Action Plan Concerning Species Introductions and Invasive Species in the Mediterranean Sea as an effective way of guiding, coordinating and stepping up the efforts made by the Mediterranean countries to safeguard the region's natural heritage.

-Within this framework, two important tools were elaborated the "Guidelines for Controlling the Vectors of Introduction into the Mediterranean of Non-Indigenous Species and Invasive Marine Species" and the "Guide for Risk Analysis assessing the Impacts of the Introduction of Non-Indigenous Species".
+Within this framework, two important tools were elaborated: the "Guidelines for Controlling the Vectors of Introduction into the Mediterranean of Non-Indigenous Species and Invasive Marine Species (28)" and the "Guide for Risk Analysis assessing the Impacts of the Introduction of Non-Indigenous Species (29)".